WillHannon-MCB/dms-vue/docs/NOTES.md

 ## To Do

-1. Make sure the residue data processing and custom element generation are robust to different data types, specifically the example datasets.
+1. Although it's possible to use categorical and numeric color scales, there's basically no type safety, documentation, or error checking.
+So, I need to go through the code carefully and make sure it's robust to incorrect types.

-2. Do some basic configuration of the plugin UI.
+2. The `ResidueDataService` checks if the data is categorical or numeric, but this information isn't used anywhere.
+The config ultimately determines the data's type.

-3. Replace the data upload UI with PrimeVue.
+3. The `config.js` store is a mess with all sorts of dead functions.

-4. Split the application into separate, interchangeable pages: upload, configure, viewer.
+4. It's unclear how changes in the `config.js` store will actually change the state of the viewer.

-5. Set up the configuration page and reactivity.
+5. I need to clean up and annotate color-scale.js.